-As a result, two scenarios can happen that can contribute to blood pressure falling too low:
+As a result, two scenarios can happen that may contribute to blood pressure falling too low:

-- People with previous high blood pressure who have been on medications can suddenly be receiving too much medication.
+- People with previously high blood pressure that was controlled with medications may suddenly be receiving too much medication.
 If you have high pressure, work with your doctor to see if you need to reduce the dosage of your blood pressure medication when eating low carb.